Offshore wind power: Grid connection

 There are several different types of technologies that are being explored as viable options for integrating offshore wind power into the onshore grid.
 The most conventional method is through high-voltage alternating current (HVAC) transmission lines.
 HVAC transmission lines are currently the most commonly used form of grid connections for offshore wind turbines.
 However, there are significant limitations that prevent HVAC from being practical, especially as the distance to offshore turbines increases.
 First, HVAC is limited by cable charging currents, which are a result of capacitance in the cables.
-Undersea AC cables have a much higher capacitance than overhead AC cables, so losses due to capacitance become much more significant, and the voltage magnitude at the receiving end of the transmission line can be significantly different from the magnitude at the generating end.
+Undersea AC cables have a much higher capacitance than overhead AC cables, so losses due to capacitance become much more significant, and the voltage magnitude at the receiving end of the transmission line can be significantly different from the magnitude at the generating end, specially during light load conditions.
 In order to compensate for these losses, either more cables or reactive compensation must be added to the system.
 Both of these add costs to the system.
 Additionally, because HVAC cables have both real and reactive power flowing through them, there can be additional losses.
-Because of these losses, underground HVAC lines are limited in how far they can extend.
+Because of these losses, underground HVAC lines are limited in how far they can extend in an economical point of view.
 The maximum appropriate distance for HVAC transmission for offshore wind power is considered to be around 120 km.

 Using high-voltage direct current (HVDC) cables has been a proposed alternative to using HVAC cables.
 HVDC transmission cables are not affected by the cable charging currents and experience less power loss because HVDC does not transmit reactive power.
 With less losses, undersea HVDC lines can extend much farther than HVAC.
 This makes HVDC preferable for siting wind turbines very far offshore.
 However, HVDC requires power converters in order to connect to the AC grid.
 Both line commutated converters (LCCs) and voltage source converters (VSCs) have been considered for this.
 Although LCCs are a much more widespread technology and cheaper, VSCs have many more benefits, including independent active power and reactive power control.
 New research has been put into developing hybrid HVDC technologies that have a LCC connected to a VSC through a DC cable.

 In order to transport the energy from offshore wind turbines to onshore energy plants, cabling has to be placed along the ocean floor.
 The cabling has to be able to transfer large amounts of current efficiently which requires optimization of the materials used for the cabling as well as determining cable paths for the use of a minimal amount of cable materials.
 One way to reduce the cost of the cables used in these applications is to convert the copper conductors to aluminum conductors, however the suggested replacement brings up an issue of increased cable motion and potential damage since aluminum is less dense than copper.